Inthegamesdk/deprecated-ios_brightcove_sdk/README.md

 overlay.videoStopped()
 overlay.updateVideoTime(seconds: 60)
 ```

-If you need to detect touches on the video area, you can intercept the touch event and use this method to check if there is overlay content on the touched point:
+The overlay content will be sized to take the available space while fitting a specified video aspect.
+The default is the standard 16:9.
+For other video formats, you can set the aspect ratio as:
 ```
-let didTouchContent = overlay.hasContentAtPoint(point)
+overlay.setAspectRatio(4/3)
 ```

-If using the overlay, you'll need to manage its position so that it fits the video area.
+The overlay will only assume touch events when they are over its content.
+Touches on the empty area will be passed to the next view, useful for video controls.

 You can check the `OverlayExampleViewController` in the example app for an integration sample.

 ## Notes